wp-plugins/twitter-friends-widget/readme.txt

 In the Widget settings panel, you can specify background colour, text colour and CSS style for the containing table.
 Use either hex values (e.g. #FFFFFF is white), or the standard HTML colours, (red, green, blue etc.).

 = How do I enable caching? =
 Caching is now enable by default.
 The plugin creates a table in the WordPress database to store the screen names and profile image url's of your friends.
 The cache is updated automatically, dependent on the time specified in the widget options.
+The cache can now be manually updated using the "Manual Update" function in "Twitter Friends Widget - Advanced Settings".

 = Can I disable caching? =
 At the moment, no. I may add an option to disable caching, but I don't see any reason to.
 Getting the friends list from Twitter each time the page is loaded is slow, and if for any reason Twitter is down, your friends list won't be displayed.
 By using the cache, the plugin will have something to display.
 It might not reflect the latest followers you've added, but it will show something.

 = How often does the cache update? =
 The default setting is 3600 seconds, (one hour), but this can be changed in the widget options.
 I would reccomend that you don't set this to 0 if you have a lot of Twitter friends, as the page load time will increase drastically.
+The cache can now be updated manually using the "Twitter Friends Widget - Advanced Settings".

 = Why doesn't my page update exactly after x seconds? = The plugin will only check if it needs to be updated when the page displaying the plugin is loaded.
 So if you set the update interval to 3600 seonds, it will update the cache the next time the page is loaded after that hour has passed.